Lane Kenworthy, The Good Society

 Our economy, too, is far and away the biggest, according to the standard measure — gross domestic product (GDP).
 Figure 2 shows this.

 Sometimes big is good.
 Other times it’s not.
 No one will rejoice at the fact that, as shown in figure 3, the United States has the most obesity of any affluent nation.

-America also is the biggest contributor to climate change.
+America also is one of the biggest contributors to climate change.
 Given the size of our economy, it’s no surprise that our total output of carbon dioxide emissions is much greater than that of any other rich nation.
-But as figure 4 shows, our emissions are highest even when calculated on a per capita (per person) basis.
+But as figure 4 shows, our emissions are among the highest even when calculated on a per capita (per person) basis.

 WE’RE NEARLY THE RICHEST

 The standard measure of a nation’s affluence is GDP per capita.
-As figure 5 indicates, the US ranks second, behind only oil-rich Norway.
+As figure 5 indicates, the US ranks fourth among the world’s rich longstanding-democratic countries.

 OUR POOR AREN’T ESPECIALLY WELL-OFF

 America’s affluence doesn’t trickle down to everyone in a straightforward fashion.
 As figure 6 shows, the income of US households on the lower part of the income ladder is below that of their counterparts in many comparator nations.

 Income gives us only a partial picture of people’s standard of living.
 To get a more complete sense, we can ask people about their actual living conditions: Are they regularly unable to pay bills?
 Do they have holes in their walls or cracks in their windows that they’re unable to fix?
 Is their neighborhood unsafe?
 And so on.
 Figure 7 shows that, according to the best available data, a larger share of Americans suffer material hardship than is the case in most other affluent countries.